paolobaiguera/paolobaiguera.github.io/README.md

 **Link**: https://paolobaigueraunitn.github.io/

+(Better with Headphones!!!)

+**CHROME**: It was developed for Chrome and should work at his best on this browser.

-**SAFARI ISSUE**: For Safari Users go to Preferenze -> Riproduzione Automatica -> rettare il valore associato questo sito a “Sempre”
+**SAFARI ISSUE**: For Safari Users go to Preferenze -> Riproduzione Automatica -> rettare il valore associato questo sito a “Sempre”.
+It could also not work on some versions older than 14.0.

 **What’s on the screen**: